ryanshiroma/SJSU_coursework/README.md

 # my-machine-learning-library
-Included in this python file are implementations of:
+Included in this python file are my own implementations of:
  - Binary Logistic Regression
  - Multinomial Logistic Regression
  - LDA